Renikeji19/Analysis-of-Food-Waste-in-the-United-States/README.md

 ## CONCLUSION AND RECOMMENDATIONS

 This analysis highlights the urgent need for integrated strategies to reduce food waste in the U.S. Effective measures could significantly mitigate environmental impacts and enhance food security.
-E.g:
+Such measures include:

-Prevention and Reduction: Implementing sustainable farming practices and improving the food supply chains.
+ - Prevention and Reduction: Implementing sustainable farming practices and improving the food supply chains.
-Recovery and Redistribution: Establishing food collection networks and incentivizing food donations.
+ - Recovery and Redistribution: Establishing food collection networks and incentivizing food donations.
-Recycling and Composting: Promoting community composting programs and biogas production facilities.
+ - Recycling and Composting: Promoting community composting programs and biogas production facilities.